• Have you ever wished you knew more about politics?

-This course engages citizenship by exposing ourselves to the rhetoric of political campaigns and practicing the skills required to sustain democracy: participation, open-minded consideration, critical reflection, and the formation and justification of political judgment.
-We examine the rhetoric of political campaigns, critically assessing the communication of candidates and campaigns, as well as the rhetorical nature of political journalism.
-The course focuses on contemporary U.S. national political discourse; however local and/or historical information is addressed as needed.
+The purpose of this course is to promote engaged citizenship by exposing ourselves to the rhetoric of political campaigns and practicing the skills required to sustain democracy: participation, open-minded consideration, critical reflection, and the formation and justification of political judgment.
+We will examine the rhetoric of political campaigns, critically assessing the communication produced by candidates and campaigns (speeches, appearances, ads, Web pages, and debates), as well as the rhetorical nature of political journalism.
+The course focuses on contemporary and historical U.S. national political discourse; however, local information and examples will also be addressed.

 Textbooks and materials can be purchased at the CSU Bookstore unless otherwise indicated.

 All other readings will be posted in Canvas and in the Library's E-Reserves.

 Dr. Anderson is Professor of Communication Studies at Colorado State University.
 She teaches courses in rhetoric, political communication, and gender and communication.
 Dr. Anderson has published numerous books and scholarly articles on gender and political leadership, the U.S. presidency, and political pop culture.
 Her research awards include the National Communication Association’s James A. Winans and Herbert A. Wichelns Memorial Award for Distinguished Scholarship in Rhetoric and Public Address; the Outstanding Book Award from the Organization for the Study of Communication, Language, and Gender; the Michael Pfau Outstanding Article Award in Political Communication from NCA’s Political Communication Division; the Organization for Research on Women and Communication’s Feminist Scholarship Award; and the Carrie Chapman Catt Prize for Research on Women in Politics.